Helmut01/replicateBE/README.md

 The library provides data sets (internal `.rda` and in CSV-format in `/extdata/`) which support users in a black-box performance qualification (PQ) of their software installations.
+Users can perform analysis of their own data imported from CSV- and Excel-files.
 The methods given by the EMA in [Annex I](https://www.ema.europa.eu/en/documents/other/31-annex-i-statistical-analysis-methods-compatible-ema-bioequivalence-guideline_en.pdf "EMA/582648/2016, 21 September 2016") for reference-scaling according to the EMA’s [Guideline on the Investigation of